Skip to main content

 - ASD is not tied to socioeconomic status or ethnicity

-- Likely caused by combination of genetic and environmental factors
+- ASD is likely caused by combination of genetic and environmental factors